humungus-gungi/bootyquest/README.md

 	+ They seem pretty keen to get out of here - great
 	+ They have a proddy electric stick for mining

-- 3 administrator folks (Ohesha, Kazgan, Jarlo)
+- 3 administrator folks (Ohesha, Kasgan, Jarlo)
 	+ Go to a nice open air messing area
 	+ Soldiers bring up Oswald
 	+ Looking rough, mechanical hand borked
 	+ Jarlo asks him menacingly, "Do you know how to fight?"
-	+ Meanwhile, Kazgan sneaks to the emergency button, as Ohesha sneaks into the admin building as the alarm blares and blast shields begin to fall
+	+ Meanwhile, Kasgan sneaks to the emergency button, as Ohesha sneaks into the admin building as the alarm blares and blast shields begin to fall
-	+ Kazgan takes a pot shot at Administrator Fen - got a critical
+	+ Kasgan takes a pot shot at Administrator Fen - got a critical

 <div style="text-align: center"><img src="imgs/oswald.png"/></div>